 Patent costs consist of patent-related legal and filing fees.
-Due to the uncertainty associated with the successful development of our AOT and Joule Heat products, all patent costs are expensed as incurred.
-During the years ended December 31, 2017 and 2016, patent costs were \$45,000 and \$64,000, respectively, and were included as part of operating expenses in the accompanying consolidated statements of operations.
+Due to the uncertainty associated with the successful development of our AOT product, all patent costs are expensed as incurred.
+During the years ended December 31, 2018 and 2017, patent costs were \$29,000 and \$45,000, respectively, and were included as part of operating expenses in the accompanying consolidated statements of operations.